Skip to main content

 The labels that Paligo generates, such as "tip" and "warning" are translated automatically for most languages.

 If you prefer, you can add a title.
-Paligo will then use your title instead of generating a label (but your title will not be translated automatically).
+Paligo will then use your title instead of generating a label.
+You will need to send it for translation.

 1. Select the admonition element that you want to give a title.